 Rather than spending time and energy proposing and implementing diagnoses and treatments that patients will reject or ignore, you can work with them to find an option that makes sense to them.

-Rather than reprocessing visit reports and test results every time a patient needs to see a new specialist with a different perspective, patient-centered care lays out a holistic care plan in collaboration with all parties from the start.
+Don’t just reprocess visit reports and test results every time a patient needs to see a new specialist with a different perspective, patient-centered care lays out a holistic care plan in collaboration with all parties from the start.

-Rather than spending a large portion of your budget on various platforms and Care Management tools, prioritizing the patient requires software that streamlines your workflow to maximize time and energy spent on the patient—not data processing.
+Instead of spending a large portion of your budget on various platforms and Care Management tools, prioritizing the patient requires software that streamlines your workflow to maximize time and energy spent on the patient—not data processing.
 When you reduce “click fatigue,” you conserve your most precious resource: clinician energy and focus.